liferay/liferay-docs/userGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 **Site Content:** lets you view and manage content on your site such as documents, images, message board posts, calendar entries, wiki pages, blog entries, and more.

 We'll cover these options in detail in chapter 3.

+### Edit Controls

 Next on the dockbar is a check box labeled *Edit Controls*.
 This toggles the edit controls that appear in the tops of portlet windows.
 This lets administrators to see a page the way a regular user would.

 ### Go to

-This is the topmost item in the menu.
+The Go to menu is your main navigation tool within Liferay Portal.
+The control panel is the topmost item in this menu.
 Initially, your current location is highlighted.
 This shows you are in the public pages of the *liferay.com* site.

 ![Figure 1.5: Go To Menu from the Dockbar](../../images/01-go-to-menu-from-dockbar.png)